-I’ve been wondering lately what it might take to make my own brown sugar.
+I’ve been wondering lately what it might take to make my own homemade brown sugar.
 Possible, impossible?
 I wasn’t sure yet.
 As a result of diligent research however, I realized the irony.
 Making your own brown sugar is in a way setting your sugar free.
 Essentially, your bringing the sugar “back home”, back to it’s golden-brown roots.

 Brown Sugar’s history

 Brown sugar has been a part of our lives since the 1400’s.
 Among other things that Columbus brought back, sugar might have been his best.
 By the mid 1500’s, sugar was a must in the ‘modern lives’ of people who discovered it’s ability to enhance baked goods.
 Over the centuries of sugar production, taking the brown out became a more popular option.
 Sadly, the time came when we viewed white sugar and being more pure than the brown or natural form of sugar.
 Brown would soon be an obsolete product.

 I’m happy to say that over the years, we’ve wizened to white sugar.
 Many of us realize that white, refined, processed sugar is what brings us the ills in life.
 White sugar is not only an extremely unhealthy, overly used ingredient, but it’s extremely empty in nutritional value.
 In truth though, brown sugar never lost its place in the baking world.
 Not only does brown sugar have a full and balanced mineral content, but brown sugar is a moist product.
 So that when used in baking, it passes along moisture to the results in baking.

 In Europe, I’ve found it nearly impossible to find organic brown sugar.
 Sadly, I’ve simply learned to live with out it.
 Yet, every time I would bake, I knew what I was missing.
 Not every substitute works as I learned, especially in baking.
 The chocolate chip cookie recipe is simply not the same with out using brown sugar.